Spoken English Test for Teaching Assistants (SETTA)

 Thursdays 3:30 PM: Oct 1, Oct 29, Nov 12, Nov 19, Dec 3

 Thursdays 4:00 PM: Oct 29, Nov 12, Nov 19, Dec 3

 Monday, December 21: 10:00 AM, 10:30 AM, 11:00 AM, 11:30 AM, 12:30 PM, 1:00 PM, 1:30 PM, 2:00 PM

 For more information contact Barbara Beers at email@example.com (include your student ID).

 The University of Minnesota’s language proficiency requirements for TAs state that spoken proficiency be assessed in one of three ways:

 - SETTA (Spoken English Test for Teaching Assistants)

 - Final exam taken after coursework in the International TA Program

 Scores on these assessments are converted into numerical English Language Proficiency (ELP) ratings which correspond to eligibility for various teaching responsibilities (i.e., higher proficiency corresponds with more demanding instructional responsibilities).
 For ELP ratings lower than 1, coursework is required in the International Teaching Assistant Program or the Minnesota English Language Program.

-You have an ELP of 1 if you scored 27-30 on the TOEFL iBT speaking section OR earned 1 on the SETTA, or passed the GRAD 5105 final exam.
+You have an ELP of 1 if you scored 27-30 on the TOEFL iBT speaking section, 8.5 or 9 on the speaking section of IELTS, earned 1 on the SETTA, OR passed the GRAD 5105 final exam.
 With this rating: